RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 Phase 2: Ticket Pool Reconciliation

-If a reconciliation fails—if tickets are missing, duplicates are found, or revenue does not match—the auditor reports the discrepancy immediately.
-The draw is halted until the issue is resolved.
+If tickets are missing or revenue does not match, the auditor reports it right away.
+The draw stops until the problem is fixed.

 Phase 3: Draw Day Integrity Audit